Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Convergence Behavior of BP Consensus in Loopy Graphs

-For the example in Figure \ref{fig:graphs-bp}a, $D_g=1$, so the belief at second iterations is given by (\ref{semi-local-init}).
+\bn \item \textit{Fully-connected graph (clique):} For the example in Figure \ref{fig:graphs-bp}a, $D_g=1$, so the belief at second iterations is given by (\ref{semi-local-init}).
 Since the graph is fully-connected, we know that set $G_n$ includes all nodes in the graph except node \emph{n} (which is locally available).
 Therefore, $\alpha_{\rm max}=1$, so BP consensus is correct.